 Not so long ago people were saying that anti-Catholicism was going the way of the dinosaur.
-If so, it looks like the dinosaur has made an unexpected comeback, because anti-Catholicism is healthier and more widespread now than it has been for years.
+If so, it looks like the dinosaur has made an unexpected comeback.

 Since the late 1970s several new anti-Catholic organizations have been founded, and some older ones have been revitalized.
 A partial lineup includes Chick Publications, Mission to Catholics International, Lumen Productions, Research and Education Foundation, Osterhus Publishing House, Christians United for Reformation (CURE), Harvest House, and Bob Jones University Press.
 Combined they turn out more anti-Catholic tracts, magazines, and books than ever before—millions of copies each year.

-When one reads enough of this material, one becomes aware that the same points tend to be made by different writers in the same way, even in the same words.
-Who is borrowing from whom?
-It doesn’t seem that any of these groups relies very heavily on any other.
-Instead, they all fall back on one source, Loraine Boettner’s work, Roman Catholicism, a book published in 1962 by Presbyterian and Reformed Publishing Company of Philadelphia and reprinted many times since.
+When one reads enough of this material, one becomes aware they all fall back on one source, Loraine Boettner’s work, Roman Catholicism, published in 1962 by Presbyterian and Reformed Publishing Company of Philadelphia and reprinted many times since.

 This book is the origin of much of what professional anti-Catholics distribute.
-It can be called, to use a phrase that might rankle some, the "bible" of the anti-Catholic movement.
+It can be called the “bible” of the anti-Catholic movement.

 At first glance Roman Catholicism seems impressive.
 Its 460 large pages of text are closely packed with quotations.
 The table of contents is broken down into dozens of categories, and the indices, though skimpy, at least are there.
 But a careful reading makes it clear that the author’s antagonism toward the Catholic Church has gravely compromised his intellectual objectivity.